Light Mode

 Lars Kepler

-Lars Kepler is known for their fast-paced crime thrillers.
-In their book, “The Hypnotist,” a gruesome triple murder shakes a quiet Swedish town.
-The only survivor is a boy who is too traumatized to speak.
+Lars Kepler (a pseudonym for a husband-and-wife team) writes fast crime thrillers.
+In their book “The Hypnotist,” a horrific triple murder occurs in a quiet Swedish town.
+The only survivor is a young boy, but he is too traumatized to talk.

-Detective Joona Linna turns to a hypnotist, Erik Maria Bark, to unlock the boy’s memories.
-Erik has sworn never to use hypnosis again, but he breaks his promise, uncovering dangerous secrets that pull him into a web of lies and violence.
+Detective Joona Linna asks a hypnotist, Erik Maria Bark, for help to access the boy’s memories.
+Erik vowed never to practice hypnosis again but agrees this time.
+He uncovers dangerous information that throws him into a situation full of lies and violence.